Mount Kilimanjaro: Vegetation

 Natural forests cover about 1000 km2 on Kilimanjaro.
 In the foothill area, maize, beans, sunflowers and, on the western side, wheat are cultivated.
 There are remnants of the former savanna vegetation with Acacia, Combretum, Terminalia and Grewia.
 Between 1000 m and 1800 m, coffee appears as part of the "Chagga home gardens" agroforestry.
 Native vegetation at this altitude range (Strombosia, Newtonia, and Entandrophragma) is limited to inaccessible valleys and gorges and is different from vegetation at higher altitudes.
 On the southern slope, montane forests first contain Ocotea usambarensis as well as ferns and epiphytes; farther up in cloud forests Podocarpus latifolius, Hagenia abyssinica and Erica excelsa grow, as well as fog-dependent mosses.
 On the drier northern slopes olive, Croton-Calodendrum, Cassipourea, and Juniperus form forests in order of increasing altitude.
 Between 3100 m and 3900 m lie Erica bush and heathlands, followed by Helichrysum, until 4500 m.
 Neophytes have been observed, including Poa annua.

+The lower northern and western slopes are dominated by Acacia savanna, while most of the wooded grassland of the lower southern and eastern slopes have been destroyed for cultivation.

 Records from the Maundi crater at 2780 m indicate that the vegetation of Kilimanjaro has varied over time.
 Forest vegetation retreated during the Last Glacial Maximum and the ericaceous vegetation belt lowered by 1500 m between 42,000 and 30,000 years ago because of the drier and colder conditions.

 The Tussock Grassland is an area on the slopes of Mount Kilimanjaro that contains many unique species of vegetation, such as the water holding cabbage.

+Conservation

+Since 1973, Mount Kilimanjaro has been designated as a national park, prohibiting human activities within its boundaries to preserve its ecosystem.
+The government has also implemented a ban on tree harvesting to prevent environmental degradation and protect the park's biodiversity.